UTA-DataScience/ProgrammingHistory/ProgrammingHistory/README.md

 # A Brief History of Programming

+**Keywords**: *programming, history, eniac, fermiac, python, fortran, c, c++, matlab*

+**Summary**: This note provides a brief history of the development of computers and computer programming languages and their mutual interaction with rapid developments in natural sciences in the 20th century.

+**Note**: A world-wide-web version of this lecture that includes the video embeddings is [available here](https://www.cdslab.org/python/notes/preliminary-foundations/programming-history/programming-history.html).

 ## Programming glossary

 The following table contains some technical programming phrases that are often used and heard in the field of computer science and programming, that you need to be familiar with as well.